raistlin969/SimpleWeather/Pods/Mantle/README.md

 In order to serialize your model objects from or into JSON, you need to implement `<MTLJSONSerializing>` in your `MTLModel` subclass.
-This allows you to use `MTLJSONAdapter` to convert your model objects from JSON and back:
+This allows you to use `MTLJSONAdapter` convert your model objects from JSON and back:

 ```objc
 NSError *error = nil;